Julie Jaffee Nagel

-Julie Jaffee Nagel, Ph.D. brings her unique combination of experience and education in music and mental health to a nuanced understanding of performance anxiety as well as diverse other psychological problems.
+Julie Jaffee Nagel, Ph.D. is a psychologist, psychoanalyst, and musician, who brings her unique combination of experience and education in music and mental health to a nuanced understanding of performance anxiety as well as diverse other psychological problems.
 A graduate of The Juilliard School, the University of Michigan, and The Michigan Psychoanalytic Institute, she has helped numerous people understand and overcome blocks to creativity, performance anxiety, relationship issues, and self-esteem.

-Equally at home on stage, in the consulting room, in presentations to groups of all kinds, and as a consultant/coach, her expertise and warmth is recognized as exceptional.
+Equally at home on stage, in the consulting room, in presentations to groups of all kinds, and as a mentor, her expertise and warmth is recognized as exceptional.

 Julie Jaffee Nagel has communication skills beyond the consulting room, speaker’s podium, and concert hall.
 As a writer, she has published in major journals.
 As a presenter and teacher, she has offered lectures, workshops, presentations, and consultations locally, nationally, and worldwide to professional organizations.
 She has won prestigious awards for her interdisciplinary work on music and emotion.